 - Generate Higher Revenue

-If your goal is to becoming the leading choice in your market, it is important to ensure your visibility in international markets and exposure on app stores.
-App localization can optimize your app to be compatible on different operating systems, devices, and platforms thus helping in obtaining a higher app preference ranking.
+If your goal is to become the leading choice in your market, it is important to ensure your visibility in international markets and exposure to app stores.
+App localization can optimize your app to be compatible with different operating systems, devices, and platforms thus helping in obtaining a higher app preference ranking.
 A higher rank and positive reviews can promote more downloads and thereby generate higher revenues.
 Making your app accessible to as many people as possible is a proven strategy to ensure success.

 Challenges to localization